East Manatee ranch hosts Operation Blackbeard, a camp for children of America's warriors killed in battle

 Jim Strickland, manager of the near 5,000-acre Blackbeard's Ranch off Coker Gulley Road, near Myakka River State Park, said owner Mike Galinski wanted to aid the special operations community by making his ranch available for the camp.

-The Gold Star Teens arrived Thursday and will be at Blackbeard's Ranch through Sunday.
+The Gold Star Teens arrived Thursday and are at Blackbeard's Ranch through Sunday.

-In addition to members of the special operations community volunteering to help run the camp, six mentors from the United States Naval Academy at Annapolis, Md., and the United States Military Academy at West Point, N.Y., are helping as mentors.
+In addition to members of the special operations community volunteering to help run the camp, six mentors from the U.S. Naval Academy at Annapolis, Md., and the U.S. Military Academy at West Point, N.Y., also are also helping.

 "Every single one of them has told me that this is the most valuable thing they have done," McDonnell said.